-Douglas County RAC
+Douglas County Regional Academic Center

 The Douglas County Regional Academic Center is located in suburban Lithia Springs on the west side of Atlanta.
 Tift College of Education offers a variety of bachelor and initial certification programs at the Douglas County Center.
 Programs are designed with the working adult student in mind, by offering evening and weekend classes.